Optimization of GNN Training Through Half-precision: Mixed-Precision GNN Training: Analysis, Related Works, and Overview

 \subsubsection{\textbf{Value Overflow}}

-GCN and GIN use SpMMv whose reduction phase causes output to overflow if a vertex has more neighbors irrespective of the system design. \textit{Overflow} condition implies that the value range is too small to hold the output in half-precision, resulting in INF (plus or minus infinity).
-Even modest-sized datasets such as Ogb-Product and Reddit, have many vertices with large enough neighbors.
-The INF then produces NaN in the follow-up operations, e.g., softmax layer, which involves operation on two INF.
+GCN and GIN use SpMMv whose reduction phase causes output to overflow if a vertex has more neighbors, irrespective of the system design in half-precision. \textit{Overflow} condition implies that the value range is too small to hold the output in half-precision, resulting in INF (plus or minus infinity).
+Even modest-sized datasets, such as Ogb-Product and Reddit, have many vertices with large enough neighbors.
+The INF then produces NaN in the follow-up operations, e.g., the softmax layer, which operates on two INF.
+Hence, approaches of Fig.~\ref{fig-half-types}(b) and (c) would always result in value overflow in SpMM when neighbors are large.
+However, if one chooses to use Fig.~\ref{fig-half-types}(a), SpMM would still overflow during reduction as it would likely produce a float value that overflows when converted to half-precision.

-We next show that both the GNN models that rely on SpMMv offer built-in mechanisms to guard against overflow but have not been considered.
+Next, we show that GNN models offer built-in mechanisms to guard against overflow but have not been used by prior works.

-\textbf{GCN.} Eq.~\ref{eq-gcn} shows a simplified computation involved in GCN. where, \( {\mathbf{D}} \) is the degree matrix of graph \({\mathbf{A}} \). \( \mathbf{H}^{(l)} \) is the activation of the previous layer, and \( \mathbf{W}^{(l)}\) is the weight matrix of linear layer.
+\textbf{GCN.} Eq.~\ref{eq-gcn} shows its simplified computation. where, \( {\mathbf{D}} \) is the degree matrix of graph \({\mathbf{A}} \). \( \mathbf{H}^{(l)} \) is the activation of the previous layer, and \( \mathbf{W}^{(l)}\) is the weight matrix of linear layer.
 The linear layer transforms the activation of the previous layer, which then serves as a dense input matrix to the SpMMv.
 This also includes a \textit{degree-norm} scaling.
-GCN supports 3 different kinds of degree-norm: 1) \textit{left}: divide the input dense tensor of SpMMv with degree; 2) \textit{right}: divide the output tensor of SpMMv with degree; and 3) \textit{both}: divide the input and output dense tensors of SpMMv with the square root of degrees separately which is shown in Eq.~\ref{eq-gcn}.
+GCN supports 3 different kinds of degree-norm: 1) \textit{left}: divide the input dense tensor of SpMMv with degree; 2) \textit{right}: divide the output tensor of SpMMv with degree; and 3) \textit{both}: divide the input and output dense tensors of SpMMv with the square root of degrees separately, which is shown in Eq.~\ref{eq-gcn}.

 The degree-norm scaling adds stability to feature values.
-To illustrate, consider the most used degree-norm, right, which simply divides the output features of every vertex produced by SpMMv by its degree.
-Hence, it is the built-in mechanism that can bring the SpMMv output within the half-precision range.
-However, the current systems perform degree-norm division after the reduction is \textit{over}, by then overflow has already happened thus it is unable to protect it.
+To illustrate, consider the frequently used degree-norm, right, which divides the output vertex features of SpMM by the vertex degree.
+Hence, the degree-norm can bring the SpMMv output within the half-precision range.
+However, the current systems perform degree-norm after the reduction is \textit{over}, by then overflow has already happened.
+Some prior float-based GNNs~\cite{wang2021gnnadvisor} have fused the degree-norm with {SpMMv}.
+However, our analysis shows that such approaches are not helpful because they also do degree-norm after the reduction phase.
+Hence, prior works cannot protect against overflow in half-precision computation.